 Enhanced Environment

 Quality of life is about a safe and healthy Happy Valley.
-It is the product of building and strengthen partnership
+It is the product of building and strengtheningour partnership with each other

 Leadership brings deserved recognition.

-Where Next?
+Where To Next?

 The Spring Creek Watershed Phase 3 project was proposed when the Watershed Commission had staff and funding.
 An administrative structure will have to be redeveloped, funding sought, and staffing acquired.
-As originally proposed, Phase 3 of the watershed plan would have been creating the plan itself.
-I suggest that Phase 3 is now developing the requisite capacity to develop the plan.
+As initially intended, Phase 3 of the watershed plan would have been creating the plan itself.
+I suggest that Phase 3 would now develop the requisite capacity to develop the plan.

-It has been proposed that a work group be established under the Watershed Commissioned.
-The current technical committee could form the core of this work group.
+It has been proposed that a work group be established under the Watershed Commission.
+The current technical committee could form the core of this working group.
 The current steering committee should be continued.
 The relationship between the Watershed Commission and the administrative entity will have to be clarified.

 Phase 3: